DhruvAhlawat/Compiler_For_PL0-Language/README.md

 1. Go into the folder with the files.
 2. run the 'sml' command which opens sml in the terminal.
 3. run
         CM.make "pi.cm";
+4. run
+        use "make.sml";
-4. then you can run the files
+4. then you can run the files using the interpret command. (make.sml is needed as it opens the Pi structure)

-        Pi.compile "factorial.rat";
+        interpret("testfile.rat", "outfile.txt");

  - some testfiles  "recursiontest.rat", "factorial.rat", "fibonacci.rat", "nestedIf.rat", "estimateFibonacci.rat" are also included